-While the benefits of techy toys that teach kids basic programming and engineering skills may be more immediately apparent, experts say it’s important for them to play with toys that nurture their creativity, too.
+Toys that encourage creativity do much more than prepare young learners to draw, sculpt, or star in the school play.
+They teach children to experiment and problem solve.
 “Kids are going to live in a world that’s changing and has problems that we can’t anticipate,” explains Julie King, co-author of How to Talk so Little Kids Will Listen.
 “The way we’re going to solve them is by being creative.”
-Toys that encourage creativity help kids learn how to problem solve, according to Ellen Galinsky, author of Mind in the Making, because they teach them to “hold information in their mind, to think flexibly as things change, and to use self-control.”
+The best toys show kids “hold information in their mind, think flexibly as things change, and to use self-control,” says Ellen Galinsky, author of Mind in the Making.

 Finger paints and pint-size musical instruments might be the first things that come to mind when you’re thinking of creative toys (and they’re certainly great options).
-But there is a much wider range of toys that inspire creative thought in children, including building blocks, magnetic doodads, and other more whimsical playthings.
-“Being creative is not just about being artistic,” King explains.
-According to child psychologist Dr. George Sachs, “Any toy that allows the child to use their imagination and gives them structure, but not necessarily rules or instructions, is helpful to fostering a child’s creativity.”
-Below, our panel of child psychologists and development experts recommend the best multiuse, open-ended toys to spark kids’ imaginations.
+But there is a much wider range of toys that inspire creative though in children, including building blocks, magnetic doodads, and other more whimsical playthings.
+“Being creative is not just about being artistic,” King says.
+According to Laura Phillips, a clinical neuropsychologist at the Child Mind Institute, the best creative toys are “open-ended, with limited rules or guidelines and no correct answer or end goal.”
+Below, our panel of child psychologists and development experts recommend the best multi-use, open-ended toys to spark kids’ imaginations.

 Best building toys

-This set of magnetic building tiles helps “spark a child’s budding imagination and inspire endless creations,” according to Gordon.
-Clinical social worker Joseph Sacks, who is also a play therapist at Tribeca Play Therapy, is another fan of magnetic toys and uses these simple cubes in his practice.
+Magna-tiles are often found in classrooms because, according to Gordon, they help “spark a child’s budding imagination and inspire endless creations.”
+Clinical social worker Joseph Sacks, who is also a play therapist at Tribeca Play Therapy, is another fan of magnetic toys like Magna-tiles and uses them in his practice.
 “Figuring out how the magnets interconnect in different ways is very fun, stimulating, and creative,” he explains.

 Best art toys